 This isn’t the same as making sure you have high-quality content, which of course you should always do.
 It’s about having unexpected content.

-The hardest fight in content marketing is to get people to look at your website.
+The hardest fight in content marketing is to get people looking at your website in the first place.

 5. Make Your List Scannable